BuilderIO/partytown/docs/index.md

 Partytown's philosophy is that the main thread should be dedicated to your code, and any scripts that are not required to be in the [critical path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path) should be moved to a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 Main thread performance is, without question, more important than web worker thread performance.
 Please see the [test pages](/tests/) for some live demos.

 ![Without Partytown and With Partytown: Your code and third-party code compete for main thread resources](https://user-images.githubusercontent.com/452425/152363590-89d3b9a5-35c7-4c12-8f3e-c8b5ce4bb267.png)

+## Negative Impacts from Third-Party Scripts

+Below is a summary of potential issues after add third-party scripts, referenced from [Loading Third-Party JavaScript](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript):

+- Firing too many network requests to multiple servers.
+The more requests a site has to make, the longer it can take to load.
+- Sending too much JavaScript which keeps the main thread busy.
+Too much JavaScript can block DOM construction, delaying how quickly pages can render.
+- CPU-intensive script parsing and execution can delay user interaction and cause battery drain.
+- Third-party scripts that were loaded without care can be a single-point of failure (SPOF).
+- Insufficient HTTP caching, forcing resources to be fetched from the network often.
+- The use of legacy APIs (e.g `document.write()`), which are known to be harmful to the user experience.
+- Excessive DOM elements or expensive CSS selectors.
+- Including multiple third-party embeds that can lead to multiple frameworks and libraries being pulled in several times, which exacerbates the performance issues.
+- Third-party scripts also often use embed techniques that can block `window.onload`, even if the embed is using async or defer.

 ## Use-Cases